 Bio

-Previously, he worked in the Philippines specializing on anti-corruption.
+He worked in the Philippines for an additional four years specializing on the issues of anticorruption and human trafficking.
 He also worked at the Terrorism, Transnational Crime, and Corruption Center (TraCCC) in Washington, D.C. for seven years where he published multiple peer-reviewed articles and book chapters.
-He has consulted for the United Nations and OECD on urban security, human trafficking, and corruption issues.
+He has consulted for the United Nations, OECD, and Fortune 500 companies on urban security, human trafficking, and anticorruption issues.

-He holds a Master’s in Public Policy from George Mason University (GMU) with a focus on Terrorism, Transnational Crime, and Corruption and is currently finishing his doctoral dissertation with a focus on methods to curb corruption in the Philippines.
-Mr. Guth received his Bachelor of Science in Biology from the University of Kansas.
+He holds a PhD and Master’s in Public Policy from George Mason University with a specialization in the connections among corruption, clientelism, social bonds, transnational crime, and terrorism.
+He received his Bachelor of Science in Biology from the University of Kansas.

 Andrew Guth